florenciazoffi/projects/README.md

 # projects
-Small and big projects I did just for fun!
+Small projects I did just for fun and learning!

 Each file is an individual project with no correlation to the other files.
 All of them have their own description for clarifications :)